LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ## Complete vs Connected vs Disconnected
 There are many different types of graphs.
 This depends on how connected the graphs are to other node/vertices.

-The three different types are completed, connected, and disoconnected.
+The three different types are completed, connected, and disconnected.

 ### Complete Graphs
 A complete graph is when all nodes are connected to all other nodes.